chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No compile/test run to verify refactor correctness.", "PROJECT NOTE": "ProcessHighlights could use the target range offsets instead of full document for efficiency.", "NEW INSTRUCTION": "WHEN refactoring platform API usages THEN run build to verify compilation" }

+[2025-12-29 10:07] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "remove dead code,run tests",
+    "BOTTLENECK": "Old contributor class and tests were not removed and tests not re-run.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN replacing IntentionMenuContributor with IntentionActionFilter THEN delete old contributor class and tests"
+}